-All major new suppliers are recognised in accordance with the requirements of the German The WDI Group's suppliers are checked against social criteria in accordance with the German Supply Chain Duties Act.
+All major new suppliers are checked against social criteria in accordance with the requirements of the German Supply Chain Duty of Care Act.
 Due to WDI's stable supplier situation, there were no new suppliers that generated significant sales with WDI in the reporting year.

-Negative social impacts in the supply chain and measures taken
+Negative social impacts in the supply chain and actions taken

-Due to the requirements of the German Supply Chain Duty of Care Act, the key stakeholders in WDI's supply chain were audited.
+Due to the requirements of the German Supply Chain Duty of Care Act, the key stake-holders in WDI's supply chain were audited.
 There were no indications of negative social impacts.